Regulatory Compliance

 • Amend the STURDY Act to require CPSC to adopt the revised voluntary standard, as long as it was found to meet the requirements in the legislation.

-By May 2022, the plan was gaining momentum.
-The amended STURDY Act – backed by AHFA, Parents Against Tip-overs and other stakeholders – cleared the Senate Commerce Committee and, finally, after six years, advanced to the full Senate.
-It passed by unanimous consent at the end of September but the amended version went back to the House.
+By May 2022, STURDY was gaining momentum.
+The amended Act – backed by AHFA, Parents Against Tip-overs and other stakeholders – cleared the Senate Commerce Committee and, finally, after six years, advanced to the full Senate.
+It passed at the end of September, and the amended version headed back to the House for approval.

-With time running out, AHFA took legal action against the CPSC rule in the Fifth Circuit Court of Appeals.
+With the fate of STURDY still unknown, AHFA took legal action against the CPSC rule in the Fifth Circuit Court of Appeals in early December.
 AHFA’s motion calling for a judicial review of the rule was followed by a petition to delay implementation of the rule’s effective date until the requested review could be completed.

-Remarkably, the STURDY Act passed Congress as part of the 2023 omnibus spending bill and was signed by President Biden on December 29.
+Thanks to extraordinary collaboration among all stakeholders, STURDY passed Congress as part of the 2023 omnibus spending bill and was signed by President Biden on December 29.

-But AHFA’s petition to delay the CPSC rule’s effective date was denied – leaving the industry with conflicting timelines.
+But AHFA’s petition to delay the CPSC rule’s effective date was denied – leaving the industry with an onerous new rule set to take effect in May, a legislative mandate to potentially replace it no later than December, and the CPSC presiding over both.

 Additional furniture stability resources are provided below.